Circle packings, renormalizations and subdivision rules: Introduction

 In \S \ref{subsec:tm}, we introduce the notion of a {\em Teichm\"uller mapping} between two circle packings, which is a homeomorphism between the circle packings that satisfies some additional desired properties.
-We proved that a Teichm\"uller mapping is asymptotically conformal at all combinatorially deep points (see Theorem \ref{thm:tmac} and Remark \ref{rmk:cm}).
+We prove that a Teichm\"uller mapping is asymptotically conformal, {without restriction to the limit set}, at all combinatorially deep points (see Theorem \ref{thm:tmac} and Remark \ref{rmk:cm}).

 We also remark that since the scaling factor is $1$ at a cusp point of $\partial \overline{\Pi(\mathcal{P}_0)}$, the renormalization operator $\mathfrak{R}$ is {\em not} a hyperbolic operator on $\Sigma^\infty$. \end{remark}